stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `picture INDEX`
-* A file browser will be opened allowing you to choose any .jpg or .png file as the profile picture.
+* A file browser will be opened, allowing you to choose any .jpg or .png file as the profile picture.
-* The selected picture will be added to the contact at the specified `INDEX`.
+* Your selected picture will be added to the contact at the specified `INDEX`.
 * The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 </div>